What caught my eye: July 2024

 Photo credit: US Coastguard/Petty Officer 1st Class Brandon Giles

 Learning from this tragedy could prove an invaluable lesson in risk mitigation with complex maritime operations, writes John Butler.
 In the early morning of 26 March 2024 the container ship Dali struck the Francis Scott Key Bridge in Baltimore forcing its dramatic collapse which was captured and circulated on television and social media across the world.
 This is a textbook example of a Black Swan Event, an unexpected incident that has disproportionately created a social and economic impact on a local area.
 This incident also shines a light on the offshore industry, maritime insurance, and the importance of Marine Warranty Surveyors.
-Continue reading “The Francis Scott Key Bridge ‘Black Swan Event’ and its effect on the insurance markets”
+Continue reading “The Francis Scott Key Bridge ‘Black Swan Event’”

 UK Office for Product Safety and Standards issues product recall alert for Honda Marine Outboards